felipebarcelospro/felipebarcelospro/README.md

 Enthusiast of the best web and mobile development technologies.

 Passionate about developing solutions to optimize the daily lives of my partners.
-I am currently a Senior Full Cycle developer.
+I am currently a Senior Full Cycle developer and working on @anotaai and @quimiweb.

-"Every dream you leave behind is a piece of the future that ceases to exist"
+"Every dream you leave behind is a piece of the future that ceases to exist" - Steve Jovs